danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 ---
-title: "Authenticating a Network Connection"
+title: "Asserting a network connection using revolver's identity"
-abbrev: "Authenticating a Network Connection"
+abbrev: "Asserting a network cx using revolver's identity"
 category: info

-docname: draft-wing-authenticating-network-latest
+docname: draft-wing-opsawg-authenticating-network-latest
 submissiontype: IETF  # also: "independent", "IAB", or "IRTF"
 number:
 date: